Where to Stay in Germany: My Best Picks

 In addition to the usual fruits, cereals, and eggs, hotel breakfasts in Germany always include meat, cheese, and a great selection of breads and pastries.

 The abundance and quality of some of the buffet breakfasts I’ve seen in Germany defies belief and stomach capacity.
-Usually, I opt for the hotel breakfast only if it’s included in the room rate.
+Usually, I only opt for the hotel breakfast if it’s included in the room rate.

 Star Rating

-I favor three- or four-star properties that offer amenities I value, such as elevators, air conditioning, parking, bathtubs, and in-room WIFI.
+I favor three- or four-star properties that offer amenities I value, such as elevators, air conditioning, parking, bathtubs, and in-room Wi-Fi.

 I also like larger rooms.
 Check the square meterage of the room.
 Anything under 15 square meters will be very small, with a child-sized shower stall and barely enough room to wedge your suitcase against the wall.